Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: New and revised physical parameters

 As we discussed in Section~\ref{sect:intro}, estimating the masses of RR Lyrae stars in a model-independent way is an extremely difficult task.
 While evolutionary models can be used to constrain HB masses in globular clusters \citep[see, e.g.,][]{Gratton-2010,Howell-2024,kumar-2024}, and masses for RRd stars can be estimated from non-linear models \citep{Molnar-2015}, these approaches still need independent verification.
 Here we present, for the first time, simultaneous mass estimates based on two independent seismic approaches for stars along the HB in a globular cluster.
 And although these seismic models and scaling relations could still contain their own model uncertainties, they can now be verified against each other.

-For M4, we found a combined HB mass of $0.655 \pm 0.007$~M$_\odot$.
-If we split this sample into their constituent RR Lyrae and rHB parts, we find average masses of $M_{\rm rHB} = 0.657 \pm 0.034$~M$_\odot$ and $M_{\rm RRc} = 0.651 \pm 0.028$~M$_\odot$, respectively.
-A small non-zero difference is in agreement with the evolutionary predictions that stellar (envelope) masses along the HB decrease towards the blue \citep{salaris-2006}.
-Therefore, we can conclude that our two seismic mass estimates, the scaling relations for rHB stars, and the linear RRc model grid of \citet{netzel2022}, are in agreement.
+For M4, we found a combined HB mass of $0.652 \pm 0.022$~M$_\odot$.
+If we split this sample into their constituent RR Lyrae and rHB parts, we find average masses of $M_{\rm rHB} = 0.657 \pm 0.034$~M$_\odot$ and $M_{\rm RRc} = 0.648 \pm 0.028$~M$_\odot$, respectively.
+The small difference of $\approx0.01$~M$_\odot$ is in agreement with the evolutionary predictions that stellar (envelope) masses along the HB decrease towards the blue \citep{salaris-2006}.
+Therefore, we can conclude that our two seismic mass estimates, the scaling relations for rHB stars, and the linear RRc model method of \citet{netzel2022}, are in agreement.
 Thus, we may conclude that fitting the $f_{61}$ modes offers a reliable way to estimate RR Lyrae star masses, even if it is only available for overtone stars.